TaemnLee/OdinProject/README.md

-# RockPaperScissors
+# Odin Projects
-This is my first JavaScript Project to enhance my skills to become a Full Stack Developer.
+This is my repository for all of my Odin Project I have done so far